 Water is one of the most fundamental and indispensable of all natural resources.
 It is fundamental to life and the quality of life, to the environment, food production, hygiene, industry, and power generation.
-The availability of affordable water can be a limiting factor for economic growth and social development, especially in South Africa where water is a relatively scarce resource that is distributed unevenly, both geographically and through time, as well as socio-politically.
+The availability of affordable water can be a limiting factor for economic growth and social development, especially in South Africa where water is a relatively scarce resource that is distributed unevenly - geographically, seasonally, and sociopolitically.

 Prosperity for South Africa depends upon sound management and utilisation of our many natural and other resources, with water playing a pivotal role.
 South Africa needs to manage its water resources optimally in order to further the aims and aspirations of its people.
-Current government objectives for managing water resources in South Africa are set out in the National Water Resources Strategy (NWRS) as follows:
+Current government objectives for managing water resources in South Africa are set out in the National Water Resource Strategy (NWRS) as follows: